jc-prg/mbox/BACKLOG.md

 * OK - restart mboxServer and start autohotspot, if internet connection changes (autohotspot)
 * OK - BUG fix extract images (mutagen API changed?)
 * OK - BUG server - reconnect Cards when reloading data doesn't work
+* OK - start with last song played before switched off
+* OK - create HASH from files to reconnect (? additionally to filename ?)

 * DECLINED - Play the whole song, not only parts // not seen any more
 * DECLINED - dont delete playlist when stop: don't unload playlist/title if stop - just rewind to first position, but display now reflects situation